put-se-tsd-2024/planning-poker/README.md

-This is a simple planning poker application made with the usage of Blazor framework.
+This is a planning poker application made with the usage of Blazor framework.

-The project is not released yet, so to run the project in exsisting state:
+To run the project:
 1) go to ../Server/ folder
 2) execute "dotnet run" command

-https://planningpokerapp.azurewebsites.net/
+The application is available here: https://planningpokerapp.azurewebsites.net/